 What you will study

 The introductory part, The Creative Process, focuses on developing a habit of writing.
-It examines a range of strategies including clustering, morning pages, and keeping a writer’s notebook, as well as statements from writers about their own approaches and practices.
+It examines a range of strategies to help you get started, including clustering, morning pages, and keeping a writer’s notebook, as well as discussions by writers about their own approaches and practices.

 Part 2, Writing Fiction, explores the main aspects of narrative, including story structure and time; showing and telling; character and setting; point of view; and editing.

 Part 3, Writing Poetry, introduces you to the basics of contemporary poetry, covering a variety of techniques for beginning poets.
 Topics include image and figurative language; the line in free verse; voice and diction; structure; rhyme and metre; the sonnet; and revising poems.

 Part 4, Life Writing, looks at autobiography (or memoir), biography and travel writing.
 Some of the central issues raised by life writing are discussed, including the nature of memory and forgetting, the performance of the self, and the representation of others.
 Finding and researching subject matter and suitable forms are also explored.